BrkRaw/brkraw/README.md

 - If GUI popped up but not working after selecting the dir, make sure you entered to dataset dir.
 - If GUI cannot load zipped file, please check our example file located at 'examples' folder.
 - If you experience any other issue, please use 'issue' tab in Github to report.
-- If the dataset contains MR Spectroscopy, some method not work properly (such as the function to printing out dataset summary)
+(such as the function to printing out dataset summary)
-- The issues that will be patched in the following version.
+- The issues with higher priority which planned to be patched near future.
     - If the dataset contains MR Spectroscopy, some method does not work correctly (such as the function of printing out dataset summary)
     - In bids_converter, it does not create a modality-specific JSON file
     - In bids_converter, if any file existing at the parent folder of raw data other than the PVdataset, it will cause an error.
+- The issues with lower priority.
+    - If the dataset contains 1D data, such as MR Spectroscopy, some methods will not work properly.
+    - The GUI preview shows a matrix view, not subject view since this is just for quick visual assessment, subject orientation is not accommodated.

 ## Usage
 ### Command-line tool (brkraw)